Popmotion/popmotion/docs/learn/basics/action-reaction.md

 ---
-title: Actions and Reactions
+title: Actions and reactions
 description: A quick look at Popmotion's simplified reactive model.
 category: basics
 next: input-tracking
 ---

-# Actions and Reactions
+# Actions and reactions

 The `tween` function returns what's known in Popmotion as an **action**.